The Path From Diagnosis to Treatment

 Step 6 — Begin Clinical Trials

-The most promising therapeutic approach advances to human trials, with affected children as participants — and hope as the outcome.
+The most promising therapeutic approach will advance to human trials, with affected children as participants — and hope as the outcome.

 🔬